PragmaticFlow/NBomber.Docs/docs/protocols/http.md

 - [HttpMetricsPlugin](#httpmetricsplugin) to get real-time metrics about the current Http connections.

 :::info
-To start working with NBomber.Http plugin you should install it:
+To install NBomber.Http plugin you should execute the following *dotnet* command:

 ```code
 dotnet add package NBomber.Http